Tr4shL0rd/rp_generator/notes.md

 ## TODO

-* allow for rerolling: everything, name, race, gender, role, class
+* rewrite to use textual
+* add support for multiple games
 * allow user choosing class, race, prefered gender, and/or role
+* speed up name generation

 ## Keep in mind